Gothic fashion: Cybergoth

-Traditional Goth
+Traditional goth

-Traditional Goth (or Trad Goth) is a term defining the aesthetic that reflects the classic and original aesthetics of Goth from the 1980s.
-The examples are from the attire worn by Bauhaus (band), Siouxsie Sioux, and The Cure.
+Traditional goth (or trad goth) is a term defining the aesthetic that reflects the classic and original aesthetics of Goth from the 1980s.
+The examples are from the attire worn by Bauhaus, Siouxsie Sioux and the Cure.
 Dominantly black clothing, creepers, winklepickers, and backcombed, disheveled hair are common.
 Patrons of the Batcave club in the UK had an impact on the fashion with the attire they wore.
-This also has close relation to the Deathrock revival and fashion, as the 1980s Goth and Batcavers fashion influenced the aesthetic over the decades into the 2010s.
+This also has close relation to the deathrock revival and fashion, as the 1980s goth and Batcave fashion influenced the aesthetic over the decades into the 2010s.

-Victorian Goth
+Victorian goth

-Victorian Goth (also referred to as Neo-Victorian) is a modern fashion movement that interprets and redefines certain aspects regarding fashion of the Victorian Era.
+Victorian goth is a modern fashion movement that interprets and redefines certain aspects regarding fashion of the Victorian Era.
 The Victorian Era is notable for having big dresses and elegant hair, and these elements have made subsequent integration into modern day main stream gothic fashion.
-With early inspiration taken from medieval settings that were used by Edgar Allen Poe, in addition to late-Victorian examples of gothic fashion that are used in Bram Stoker's Dracula.
+With early inspiration taken from medieval settings that were used by Edgar Allan Poe, in addition to late-Victorian examples of gothic fashion that are used in Bram Stoker's Dracula.